It All Started with a Note

 Biceps looked heavenward, as if wondering why he'd been given the task of handling this annoying prisoner.
 "No, I'm not telling you my name.
 I'm not stupid."
 Jack folded her arms and waited for Biceps to tell her what he wanted.
 Finally, Biceps spoke again.
 "The Rider boy hasn't come to Venice yet."
 Hallelujah!
 Jack thought.
 "Two more days and then we kill you," Biceps continued, leering cruelly at her.
 "Sleep well, Ms. Starbright."
 He left, locking the door behind him.

-Then she heard a soft clanking sound.
+Suddenly, she heard a soft clanking sound.
 She looked around for it, but didn't see anything.
 Then it hit her.
 Literally.
 Jack rubbed at the back of her head and looked at the small silver vial that had fallen from the window, and saw a note tied to it.
 She read it hastily.
 The words were written in a clear print and were easy to read.
 "Poison.
-Use on Biceps," she read to herself.
+Use on 'Biceps'," she read to herself.
 Now how on earth had whoever sent this to her figured out her nickname for the hulking guard?
 She shrugged.
 At least now she had a way out.
 All she had to do was figure out how to get Biceps to drink it.

 A shadowy figure watched Jack Starbright read the note, then smile.
 The figure's face got a satisfied look as Jack looked around, then shrugged and put the vial in her pocket.
 Now all the figure had to was wait.
 Wait until the man Jack called Biceps drank the poison and collapsed.